What's the Best Business Major?

 - Financial and managerial accounting

 Graduates of accounting degree programs may pursue employment as accountants or auditors.
 While accountants perform tasks like computing taxes, creating financial statements and finding ways for companies to improve profitability, auditors are responsible for ensuring financial records are correct and don't contain any fraud.
-According to the U.S. Bureau of Labor Statistics (BLS), auditors and accounts will experience 13% employment growth between 2012 and 2022, which is about average (www.bls.gov).
-In May 2013, the median wage for this group of professionals was $65,080.
+According to the U.S. Bureau of Labor Statistics (BLS), auditors and accounts will experience 11% employment growth between 2014 and 2024, which is about average.
+In May 2014, the median wage for this group of professionals was $65,940.

 Finance majors learn about the stewardship of finance in corporations, institutions and individuals.
 Students may study applications of financial analysis, strategy, management and dealing with money on an open market.